 Sections B to I of the Schedule contains a list of medicines funded for all New Zealanders through the Combined Pharmaceutical Budget (CPB) and dispensed in the community.
 The Schedule also includes vaccines administered in primary care and Pharmaceutical Cancer Treatments provided through DHB cancer services.
-From 1 July 2013 PHARMAC also began managing haemophilia treatments for DHBs through the CPB.
+From 1 July 2013 haemophilia treatments have been funded through the CPB.